These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing secondary conditions that may be service-connected through sleep apnea

-Why: Sleep apnea can cause or aggravate hypertension, GERD, atrial fibrillation, depression, anxiety, cognitive impairment, and erectile dysfunction.
+Sleep apnea can cause or aggravate hypertension, GERD, atrial fibrillation, depression, anxiety, cognitive impairment, and erectile dysfunction.
 These may be separately ratable as secondary conditions.

-Do this instead: Inform the examiner of all conditions your treating providers have linked to sleep apnea.
+Instead: Inform the examiner of all conditions your treating providers have linked to sleep apnea.
 Ask your treating physician to document the nexus in writing.

 Impact: Secondary service connection - all levels